1946 Great Britain Lions tour: Schedule and results

 The third test was the final match of the Australian leg of the tour.
 To transfer to New Zealand it had been arranged for the team to fly, the size of the aircraft involved made it necessary for the party to travel by three separate flights from Rose Bay Water Airport on 22, 23 and 24 July.

 The team sailed for home on 14 August on-board RMS Rangitiki arriving at Tilbury on 24 September.

 Ashes series

+Test venues

+The three Ashes series tests took place at the following venues.

 First test

 The first test was played at Sydney Cricket Ground on 17 June 1946.
 Queues to get into the ground started the previous evening and by 7:30 am on the morning of the test the Australian authorities felt it necessary to open the gates to the ground several hours early and by 11:30 am the ground was full.